-Having a guest unescorted by his/her host/hostess at any time.
+Having a guest who is not escorted by their host.
 A guest is defined as a non-resident of the building.
-A host/hostess is defined as a resident of the hall who has a guest in the building.
+A host is defined as a resident of the hall who has a guest in the building.

-- 5401.
-Hosting an unregistered guest in a residence hall during desk hours, which are:
+- 5601.
+Unregistered Guest Hosting: Hosting an unregistered guest in a residence hall when guest registration is required

-- 5402.
-Hosting a guest or another building resident who is not assigned to that space in the student living area without prior roommate permission.
+- 5602.
+Unapproved Guest: Hosting a guest or another building resident who is not assigned to that space in the student living area without prior roommate permission.

-- 5403.
-Being present in a residence hall without a specific host.
+- 5603.
+Unescorted Guest: Being present in a residence hall without a specific host.

 Hosting the same guest overnight more than three nights per week, defined as the time period Sunday night through Saturday night.
-An overnight guest is defined as a guest which stays in a student living space after the registration desk closes daily, as noted in Section 5300, until up to 8 a.m. that day.
+An overnight guest is defined as a guest which stays in a student living space where reasonable indicators would indicate a prolonged stay.

-Use of laundry facilities by anyone who is not a resident of the building.
+Use of residence hall laundry facilities by anyone who is not a resident of the building.

 Leaving or storing personal items in common areas or facilities areas within the residence halls without permission from Residence Life staff.